Do Narcissists Enjoy Kissing?

 Years into the relationship, my ex decided one day that we should be kissing each other goodbye when one or both of us was heading out for the day.
 To be honest, I’d given up on even wanting any form of intimacy a long time ago.
 I just didn’t even want it from him anymore.

 I was so shut down that I truly did think there was something wrong with me for not wanting it.
-Once I got myself out of the narc marriage and started researching the topic, I realised that it was because of him that I was so shut down, hypersensitive and didn’t want to be touched.
+Once I got myself out of the narcissistic marriage and started researching the topic, I realised that he was the reason that I was so shut down, hypersensitive and didn’t want to be touched.

 The only form of physical contact I ever got from him was flicks, pokes and slaps on the ass.
 I repeatedly expressed how much I hated those things and asked him to stop.
-He wouldn’t stop and instead belittled me.
+He wouldn’t stop, but always belittled me instead.

 But back to him wanting to suddenly start kissing each other goodbye.
 It was really baffling, but there were only two reasons I could see for him wanting to instil this new habit.

 One, it stroked his already over-inflated ego by making him feel special.
-Two, it would help to keep up the appearance of our relationship being ‘successful’ to the outside world.
+Or two, it would help to keep up the appearance of our relationship being ‘successful’ to the outside world.

 Can’t you just feel the love!

-Something else I always noticed with him when it came to kissing were the New Years Eve countdowns.
+Something else I always noticed with him when it came to kissing was the New Year’s Eve countdowns.
 You know when everyone is counting down those last ten seconds until midnight, then they cheer and go and give their partners a big, loving kiss?

 Well, I was always left standing there alone during and after the countdown, while my partner was chugging down drinks with his mates and cheering along with them instead.
 It always made me feel so sad that while I was looking around searching him out, I had never even crossed his mind.

 I can only remember one year where seeing other couples coming together actually triggered a thought within him to do the same.
-To be honest, I could feel how inauthentic that kiss was that I actually didn’t even want it from him.
+To be honest, I could feel how inauthentic that kiss was that it actually repulsed me.

 Narcissistic relationships are such incredibly sad and lonely places.